Introduction to Common Household Pests: Bed Bug vs Roach

 Identifying the Culprit: Is it a Bed Bug or a Roach?

-To begin, it’s important to accurately identify the pest.
-Bed bugs are small, oval, and brownish, feeding exclusively on the blood of humans and animals.
-Adult bed bugs are approximately the size of an apple seed, appearing flat until they feed, after which they swell and take on a reddish hue.
-In contrast, roaches are generally larger, with sizes varying by species, and can range in color from light brown to black.
-Their elongated bodies and swift movements make them easily recognizable.
+First, you need to identify the pest accurately.
+Bed bugs are small, oval, and brownish, and they only feed on the blood of humans and animals.
+Adult bed bugs are about the size of an apple seed and are flat until they feed, after which they swell and turn reddish.

 The Problems They Cause